 If you want to work with a local restaurant, approach them carefully with your research and business strategy.

-Every small company need a few things:
+Every small company needs a few things

 Create a legal entity: Creating a legal entity might help you secure your personal assets.
 You may pick from a variety of options, including an LLC, Corporation, or DBA.